ibanzajoe/bach.js/README.md

 - User auth and role-based access control
 - REST API w/ pagination
 - Folder structure, code samples and best practices

-## Motives

-I started this project in the spirit of Hacktober of 2022, mainly because I have yet to find a suitable starter framework built using the latest stack with Nest.js and Next.js.
-These frameworks are great but there are still a lot of boilerplating you need to do when you are working on your next project idea.

-After several iterations of starting projects from scratch, I decided to put all the things I've learned and put it neatly into a single codebase.
-This is not a library, it just a collection of all the existing open-source tools that exist today.
-I hope you find this useful.

 ## 1. Getting started